 Technology has transformed everything we do, from our ability to swiftly discover and tightly target key opinion leaders (be they journalists, politicians, shareholders, stakeholders, or all of the above) with relevant, credible information-to our proven power to build robust virtual communities by creating enticing, engaging bridges to the brands we represent.

-The thing about marketing is that to fill your net you have to fish where the fish are.
+The thing about digital marketing is that to fill your net you have to fish where the fish are.
 And social, with its free and open access; bountiful, ever-shifting demographic landscapes; bright, new shiny platforms; trolls and black holes, represents an ocean of opportunity marketers simply cannot afford to ignore.
+Many young entrepreneurs and business owners are delving more into research about what is digital marketing and how they can utilize the same to increase their reach to potential customers/audience.
+By leveraging the power of the internet and the digital marketing tools available online, small business owners can grow in leaps and bounds without having to increase their physical (working) space!

 Have you been recommending a change in strategy regarding social media?